MIMI-wfp/contributor_guidelines/README.md

 ### Creating a new repository

 For each MIMI data or coding project, a GitHub repository is recommended to store and manage your code.
 If you are an internal team member, you will need to login to the MIMI-wfp account to get a repository set up.
 Once you are logged in, click on the "Repositories" tab, and then click "New".
-Give your repository a suitable and self-explanatory name, and decide if you would like your repository to private or public.
+Give your repository a suitable and self-explanatory name, and decide if you would like your repository to be private or public.
 We recommended that you initialise your repository with a README file, a .gitignore and a GNU General Public License v3.0.
 Finally, click "Create repository" to complete the process.

 If you are an external collaborator, you won't have access to the MIMI-wfp account.
 Therefore, please discuss with your MIMI focal point, or email us at [HQ.MIMIGitHub@wfp.org](HQ.MIMIGitHub@wfp.org) to get a repository set up.